๐Ÿ‘Georgia History

 Why This Matters

-Georgia's governors don't just make headlines—they shape the policies, economies, and social structures that define entire eras of state history.
+Georgia's governors have shaped the policies, economies, and social structures that define entire eras of state history.
 When you're tested on Georgia history, you're being asked to understand how executive leadership drives change and why certain governors became turning points in the state's development.
 The exam expects you to connect individual leaders to broader themes: colonial foundations, states' rights conflicts, Civil War and Reconstruction, the Jim Crow era, civil rights struggles, and modern reform movements.

-Don't just memorize names and dates—know what each governor represents conceptually.
+Don't just memorize names and dates.
+Know what each governor represents conceptually.
 Ask yourself: What problem was this governor responding to?
 What ideology drove their decisions?
 How did their policies affect different groups of Georgians?
 Understanding the why behind gubernatorial actions will help you tackle comparison questions, evaluate primary sources, and write stronger FRQ responses.
-You've got this.

 Colonial Foundation and Early Statehood